ocdata/re-data/doc/api.md

 - `subtitle`
 - `will_be_recorded`, assume `false` if missing
 - `cancelled`, assume `false` if missing
+= `translated_langs`: Translations of this talk (subtitles, live translations).
+If present an Array of Dictionaries similar to `lang` field.
 ### Enclosures

 Enclosures list URLs of files including mime type.